-You can purchase our fresh vegetables and FREE Range Eggs at the following Farmer's Markets:
+Contact Us to find out where you can purchase our fresh produce and FREE Range Eggs

 "Large scale chemical agriculture is poisoning our soils and our water, and weakening our communities.
 By buying direct from a family farm you can help put a stop to this unfortunate trend.